Olisun/-liri-node-app/README.md

 function getMovieInfo() {
   // Creating an empty string to store whatever the user types for movie-this. var movieName = '';
+  // Setting a variable for song input after spotify command var movieInput = process.argv[3]
+    // If no movie is inputted after the command, the default movie will be 'Mr. Nobody'. if (!movieInput) {
+    movieName = 'Mr. Nobody'
+  }
   // Creating a for-loop to to solve the problem if the name of the movie is more than one word. for (var i = 3; i < nodeArguments.length; i++) {
     // In English, this says if i, is greater than indice 2 (first two are file paths and third indice is the command movie-this) and less than whatever the length of the movie the user typed for movie-this, then that's the movie.